Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2018 Winner

-Dr. Sabrina Tamburini works in the Department of Genetics and Genomic Sciences at the Icahn School of Medicine at Mount Sinai (ISMMS).
-Dr. Tamburini’s research is focused on understanding what constitutes a viable “healthy” microbiome and how the shape of viable microbiomes relates to overall health and disease.
-She developed a bacterial viability assay to study what bacteria can be viably transferred from a donor to a recipient in order to build a new healthy viable microbiome.
+When she received the award, Dr. Sabrina Tamburini worked in the Department of Genetics and Genomic Sciences at the Icahn School of Medicine at Mount Sinai (ISMMS).
+Her research focused on understanding what constitutes a viable “healthy” microbiome and how the shape of viable microbiomes relates to overall health and disease.
+She developed a bacterial viability assay to study what bacteria can be viably transferred from a donor to a recipient to build a new healthy viable microbiome.
 This assay can be applied to fecal microbial transplantation in recurrent clostridium difficile and immune bowel disease patients, and to characterize the viable microbiome transferred from mothers to newborn infants during delivery.
-Dr. Tamburini’s is a Postdoctoral Fellow in the laboratory of Dr. Jose Clemente, Assistant Professor in the Department of Genetics and Genomic Sciences at the ISMMS.

 Catherine Jensen Peña